Good living starts with home.

 What is CARF?

-CARF is a private, non-profit organization that grew out of a need to promote quality programs for people with disabilities.
+CARF is a private, not for profit organization that grew out of a need to promote quality programs for people with disabilities.
 CARF has surveyors with extensive experience and training in the area in which they survey.
-The role of the surveyor is to help organizations achieve the goal of assisting individuals with disabilities in achieving their highest human potential.
+The role of the surveyor is to help organizations achieve the goal of assisting people with diverse abilities in achieving their highest human potential.

 ILHS is proudly accredited since 2008.